 It is important to note, that this representation already encodes the complete hierarchy and relations of the tags to each other.
 This condensed form is particularly suitable for automated approaches that do not require a textual description of the tags.
-We revisit this topic when discussing the implementation of GORDON's detector in Section 6.
+We revisit this topic when discussing the implementation of GORDON's detector in Section 5.

-5 Guided Code-Execution
+4 Guided Code-Execution

-When running a sample within GORDON we aim at observing as much indicative behavior of a Flash animation as possible-ideally the analysis covers all possible paths and corner cases.
-However, as extensively discussed in computer security literature in the past [e.g., 35, 41] this is not feasible due to the potentially exponential number of different paths, making it necessary to revert to approximations and heuristics in practice.
-As a pragmatic compromise GORDON strives to execute indicative paths only.
-At each conditional jump observed during execution GORDON forces to pursue a particular branch and hence, similar to previous approaches [35, 62], deliberately accepts that this may break the semantics of the underlying ActionScript code.
-To limit the impact of such inconsistencies, we restrict our guided execution to branches that depend on environment-identifying data.
+When analyzing a sample with GORDON we aim at observing as much indicative behavior of a Flash animation as possible-ideally the analysis covers all possible execution paths and corner cases.
+However, as extensively discussed in computer security literature in the past [e.g., 27, 30] this is not feasible due to the potentially exponential number of different paths, making it necessary to revert to approximations and heuristics in practice.